blepping/ComfyUI-bleh/README.md

 Currently, the way ComfyUI's advanced and custom samplers work is if you turn off `add_noise` _no_ global RNG seed gets set.
 Samplers like `euler_a` use this (SDE samplers use a different RNG method and aren't subject to this issue).
 Anyway, the upshot is you will get a different generation every time regardless of what the seed is set to.
 This node simply wraps another sampler and ensures that the seed gets set.

+### BlehDisableNoise

+Basically the same idea as `BlehForceSeedSampler`, however it is usable with `SamplerCustomAdvanced`.

+### BlehPlug

+You can connect this node to any input and it will be the same as if the input had no connection.
+Why is this useful?
+It's mainly for [Use Everywhere](https://github.com/chrisgoringe/cg-use-everywhere) — sometimes it's desirable to leave an input unconnected, but if you have Use Everywhere broadcasting an output it can be inconvenient.
+Just shove a plug in those inputs.

 ### BlehRefinerAfter